-Requirements: Pre-professional experience is a requirement before entering the teaching credential program at UCSB and many other universities.
-UCSB requires a minimum of 45 pre-professional hours and recommends 60-80 hours.
-Pre-professional hours can be earned through volunteering in a K-12 classroom (under the supervision of a credentialed teacher), substitute teaching, or working as an instructional aide.
+Requirements: UCSB requires applicants to complete a minimum of 45 pre-professional hours in a K-12 classroom during the regular school day.
+Pre-professional hours can be earned through volunteering in a K-12 classroom (under the supervision of a credentialed teacher), substitute teaching in a K-12 classroom, or working as a K-12 instructional aide.
 The hours must be completed during the regular school day (after-school programs do not count).
 For approval on other teaching experience, please contact Katie Blackwell at firstname.lastname@example.org.

 Pre-professional work does not have to be completed in Santa Barbara.
 Applicants can participate in UCSB’s Pre-Professional Education Program if they choose, or they can complete their hours on their own.
-Applicants who need pre-professional hours and would like to volunteer through the UCSB Pre-Professional Education Program should contact Katie Blackwell or attend an information and placement meeting.
+Applicants who would like to volunteer through the UCSB Pre-Professional Education Program should contact Katie Blackwell or attend an information and placement meeting.

 - a transcript and syllabus (if the hours were completed through a college course)